 Prior to acclimation: It is important to place the wood flooring in its intended room’s environmental setting before installation for the time specified by the manufacturer.
 The wood flooring’s MC will acclimate to that environmental setting, so installers should measure the wood flooring’s baseline MC prior to acclimation.

 After acclimation/prior to installation: This wood moisture meter measurement can likely reveal MC changes in the wood flooring, especially if installing wood floors in air-conditioned settings or during times of significant RH fluctuations, such as during seasonal changes.

-Once finished installing wood floors: By measuring the MC in the wood flooring after installation, MC reading variances can inform the flooring owner of any extraordinary changes occurring which may require further attention to protect the life of the flooring.
+Once finished installing wood floors: By measuring the MC in the wood flooring after installation, MC reading variances can inform the flooring owner of any extraordinary changes which may require further attention in order to protect the life of the flooring.

 While heating, ventilation and air-conditioning (HVAC) systems control indoor humidity, outdoor RH levels can still influence indoor RH.
 When homes are heated in the winter months, RH levels can decrease and boards can shrink, and spaces appear between the boards.
 These spaces usually close up as the season changes and moisture returns to the air.
 There is no need to fear these fluctuations, but long-term wood flooring strength and performance is assured by periodic MC measurement and management.